YuqingZhangMirror12/Zhongkong-Robot-Competition/README.md

 Autonomous robots participate in the competition.
 The robot starts from the red "starting area" of the field and completes the replenishment operation of 12 pieces of goods within 12 minutes.
 The robot needs to obtain the goods on the platform of the E warehouse and place them in the empty window of the designated shelf.
 5 points are awarded for each item placed correctly, and 5 points are deducted for the wrong shelf or non-empty window.

 # Code
-CV_Py Contains the Vision Code for Object goods detection.
+## CV_Py contains the Vision Code for Object goods detection.
-CV01 Contains all train, test, validation dataset created by us.
+## CV01 contains all train, test, validation dataset created by us.
+## Base Code contains the moving motor control, grasping control, photoelectric sensor recognition and line patrol code.